 S Michigan St, along with several blocks of Corson Ave S and a block of S Bailey St are all heavily traveled arterials in the Georgetown community that are showing the wear and tear of use.
 The potholes and cracks in the pavement are such that we plan to repave these streets in 2017:

-While the project is still in the design phase, SDOT expects construction to begin sometime this spring, and take about three to four months to complete.
+While the project is still in the design phase, SDOT expects construction to begin sometime this spring, and take about 3 to four 4 to complete.